Antonov An-2: Military service

 On 12 January 1968, a clandestine TACAN site (call sign: Lima Site 85/Phou Pha Ti) installed by the United States Air Force in Northern Laos for directing USAF warplanes flying from Thailand to Vietnam was attacked by three North Vietnamese An-2s.
-A pair of An-2s fired on the outpost using a mixture of machine guns and rockets while a third An-2 orbited overhead to survey the assault.

-An Air America Bell UH-1B, XW-PHF that had been resupplying the site gave chase to the two attacking aircraft.
+A pair of An-2s fired on the outpost using a mixture of machine guns and rockets while a third An-2 orbited overhead.
+An Air America Bell UH-1B resupplying the site gave chase to the attacking aircraft.
 Using an AK-47, the American crew (Ted Moore Captain, Glen Wood Kicker) succeeded in shooting down one of the An-2s while the second aircraft was forced down by combined ground and air fire, eventually crashing into a mountain.
 The surviving Antonov returned to its home base, Gia Lam, near Hanoi.

-During the Croatian War of Independence in 1991, a number of aged An-2 biplanes previously used for crop-spraying were converted by the Croatian Air Force to drop makeshift barrel bombs.
-They were also used to conduct supply missions to the town of Vukovar and other besieged parts of Croatia.
+During the Croatian War of Independence in 1991, a number of elderly An-2s previously used for crop-spraying were converted by the Croatian Air Force to drop makeshift barrel bombs.
+They were also used to conduct supply missions to besieged parts of Croatia.

-The chief advantage for the An-2 was that they could take off and land in small or improvised airstrips.
-They were also frequently used to drop supplies by parachute on isolated garrisons.
-At least one AN-2 was shot down on 2 December 1991 over Vinkovci, eastern Slavonia, by a Serbian surface to air missile (SAM) emplacement which purportedly launched a salvo of SA-6s at the aircraft.
+The chief advantage of the An-2 was its ability to operate from small improvised airstrips.
+They frequently dropped supplies by parachute to isolated garrisons.
+At least one An-2 was shot down on 2 December 1991 over Vinkovci, eastern Slavonia, by a Serbian salvo of SA-6 surface to air missiles.